danluke2/software_defined_customization/README.md

 # Software Defined Network Customization at Layer 4.5

-Prototype of Layer 4.5 customization framework to match NetSoft 2022 submission paper (under review).
-Contains a Network-wide Customization Orchestrator (NCO) to distribute Layer 4.5 customization modules to devices.
-NCO communicates with Device Customization Agent (DCA) to deliver the module (DCA\_user).
+Prototype of Layer 4.5 customization framework to match NetSoft 2022 paper titled "Towards Software Defined Layer 4.5 Customization".
+Layer 4.5 contains a Network-wide Customization Orchestrator (NCO) to distribute Layer 4.5 customization modules to devices.
+The NCO communicates with a Device Customization Agent (DCA) to deliver the module (DCA\_user).
 The DCA\_kernel code will handle the registration of the customization module and inserting the module into the socket flow between the socket layer and transport layer.

 Acronyms: